 Risk tracking.
 Once an adequate risk register was established, it was actively maintained as a living document and used as a risk management tool.
 Monthly earned-value status meetings with work package managers were expanded to also cover risk status.
 Risk owners provided monthly updates on the status of their risks and any mitigation activities.
+It was found that risk likelihoods tended to decrease from month to month, as concerns abated with experience and as risk mitigation activities progressed.

 Results.
-In April, 2008 the project presented a new bottom-up estimate for completing NCSX construction, including cost and schedule contingencies of 36% and 19 months (40%), respectively.
+In April, 2008 the project presented a new bottom-up estimate for completing the project, including cost and schedule contingencies of 36% and 19 months (40%), respectively.
 Risk accounted for cost and schedule contingencies of 15% and 12 months (25%), respectively; the remainder was due to uncertainty.
 The larger relative contingencies (as compared with the original baseline) reflect a greatly improved understanding of the project work requirements and associated risks as a result of design advancements and fabrication experiences, as well as improvements in risk assessment and contingency analysis.
 Improved understanding also led to increased estimates of the cost and time duration for completing the remaining work.
 Unfortunately, the rising trends in the recognized risks and costs were unacceptable to the sponsor and led to the decision to close the project.

-While the new baseline was not accepted, the project was authorized to complete certain tasks after the cancellation decision.
-This provided an opportunity, albeit limited, to implement the new risk management program for about six months.
+While the new baseline was not accepted, the project was allowed to complete certain tasks after the cancellation decision.
+This provided an opportunity, albeit limited, to implement the new risk management program for a few months.
 Coil production was nearing completion at the time of cancellation and was thus assessed as a low-risk activity by then.
 Completion of the work was routine.
-However, the assembly of three-coil half-period modules (Stage 2) was just beginning and had multiple risks due to the many technical challenges in meeting the $\pm 0.5$ mm assembly tolerance allocated to that step.
+However, the assembly of three-coil half-period modules was just beginning and had multiple risks due to the many technical challenges in meeting the $\pm 0.5$ mm assembly tolerance allocated to that step.
 The project was able to complete two modules within tolerance before final project closure, and in so doing retired several of the risks.
-The project was also able to complete a trial installation of a half-period module over one of the vacuum vessel sectors (one of the critical steps in Stage 3).
+The overall cost risk in completing the remaining four half-period modules was reduced by 70% and schedule risk was reduced by 100% as a result of completing these two modules.
+The project was also able to trial-install a half-period module over one of the vacuum vessel sectors, resulting in cost and schedule risk reductions of 25% and 20%, respectively, in the coil-to-vessel assembly step.
+The total number of risk register items was reduced from 94 to 65.